0xPolygonMiden/miden-client/docs/cli-reference.md

 # This file contains information useful for the CLI like the RPC provider and database path
 miden init

+# You can set up the CLI for any of the default networks
+miden init --network testnet # This is the default value if no network is provided miden init --network devnet miden init --network localhost

-# You can use the --network flag to override the default rpc config
+# You can use the --network flag to override the default RPC config
 miden init --network 18.203.155.106
 # You can specify the port
 miden init --network 18.203.155.106:8080